micmejia/bible-dump/NKJV/Ephesians/Eph 5.md

 giving thanks always for all things to God the Father in the name of our Lord Jesus Christ,

 ###### 21
-submitting to one another in the fear of [^f]God. ## Marriage--Christ and the Church
+submitting to one another in the fear of God. ## Marriage--Christ and the Church

 ###### 22
 Wives, submit to your own husbands, as to the Lord.